Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Acknowledgments

 \section{Acknowledgments}

-V. D. Stavrou is supported through the Operational Programme "Human Resources Development, Education and Lifelong Learning" in the context of the project "Strengthening Human Resources Research Potential via Doctorate Research" (MIS-5000432), implemented by the State Scholarships Foundation (IKY) co-financed by Greece and the European Union (European Social Fund-ESF).
-We would like to thank Mr. Konstantinos Dimakopoulos for his technical support.
+C. Tyrpenou is supported through the project ''Dioni: Computing Infrastructure for Big-Data Processing and Analysis.''
+(MIS No. 5047222) which is implemented under the Action ''Reinforcement of the Research and Innovation Infrastructure'', funded by the Operational Programme ''Competitiveness, Entrepreneurship and Innovation'' (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).
+V. D. Stavrou was supported through the Operational Programme ''Human Resources Development, Education and Lifelong Learning'' in the context of the project ''Strengthening Human Resources Research Potential via Doctorate Research'' (MIS-5000432), implemented by the State Scholarships Foundation (IKY) co-financed by Greece and the European Union (European Social Fund-ESF).
+We would like to thank Mr. K. Dimakopoulos for technical support.